-If you’re adopting a Value Engineering strategy, you’re going to need to follow its systematic methodology to bring real long term benefits to your business.
-What are the 6 classic steps that make up a successful VA/VE process?
+If you’re adopting a Value Engineering strategy, you’re going to need to follow its systematic methodology to bring real long-term benefits to your business.

 So, you’ve identified a product in your portfolio that is in danger of becoming nothing but a cost centre for your company?
 It may be a product that has historically been vital to your business but whose profitability and/or market share is waning.
 Are your component, raw material and/or assembly costs rocketing?
 Are they making your current working practices uncompetitive?
 Is component obsolescence threatening your product's future?
 Are your clients reporting dissatisfaction with price - or the way the product functions compared with its rivals?

 Maybe all the above are true.

 How can you rebalance these elements of cost, customer value, performance and price to bring your product back into the black?

 This is where Value Engineering may be able to help.

 Value engineering is a systematic, organised approach to providing necessary functions in a project at the lowest cost.
 Value engineering promotes the substitution of materials and methods with less expensive alternatives, without sacrificing functionality.
 It is focused solely on the functions of various components and materials, rather than their physical attributes.

 But how can you get the Value Engineering process right?